 \section{Introduction}

 Quantum channels are widely studied in quantum information.
-In finite dimensional systems, a quantum channel is a trace-preserving completely positive map acting on matrix algebras.
-In infinite dimensional system, a von Neumann algebras $\mathcal{M}$ is generated by observables, which may not have trace.
+In finite-dimensional systems, a quantum channel is a trace-preserving completely positive map acting on matrix algebras.
+In infinite-dimensional systems, a von Neumann algebra $\mathcal{M}$ is generated by observables, which may not have trace.
 A quantum channel is a unital completely positive map on $\mathcal{M}$ in the Heisenberg picture.
 Furthermore, we study quantum channels with symmetry $\mathcal{N}$ as $\mathcal{N}$-$\mathcal{N}$-bimodule maps for a von Neumann subalgebra $\mathcal{N}$.
 There are various motivations to study $\mathcal{N}$-$\mathcal{N}$-bimodule maps.
 One can consider $\mathcal{N}$ as conserved quantities preserved by quantum channels; such a quantum channel can be reformulated as a unital completely positive $\mathcal{N}$-$\mathcal{N}$-bimodule map by Kadison-Schwarz inequality.
-In quantum Markov process \cite{DKY19,Gud08,SPF14}, we can consider $\mathcal{N}$ as observables in the past invariant under the quantum channel at the current time.
+In quantum Markov processes \cite{DKY19,Gud08,SPF14}, we can consider $\mathcal{N}$ as observables in the past invariant under the quantum channel at the current time.
 In subfactor theory, when $\mathcal{N}\subseteq\mathcal{M}$ is a subfactor, $\mathcal{N}$-$\mathcal{N}$ bimodules are well studied.
-In quantum field theory, one can consider $\mathcal{N}$ as the observables in a local region, we refer to \cite{LK95}.
+In quantum field theory, one can consider $\mathcal{N}$ as the observables in a local region (see \cite{LK95}).

-In classical Markov progress, Perron-Frobenius theorem is very fundamental.
-Evans and H{\o}egh-Krohn \cite{EvaHoe78} generalized this theorem to irreducile quantum channels on finite dimensional von Neumann algebras, which is called quantum Perron-Frobenius theorem.
+In classical Markov progresses, Perron-Frobenius theorem is very fundamental.
+Evans and H{\o}egh-Krohn \cite{EvaHoe78} generalized this theorem to irreducible quantum channels on finite-dimensional von Neumann algebras, which is called quantum Perron-Frobenius theorem.